danielmulangu/spot/README.md

 --------------------------
 Spotify clone

-reminder to self: add more details about the clone app and how it looks
+reminder to self: add more details about the clone app and how it looks.